Sign Language Grammars, Parsing Models, & the Brain

 To get to the seminar room once you’ve entered the institute through the main entrance in Stephanstraße, take a right turn before the reception and head past the black leather seats in the waiting area towards the elevator and staircase.
 Either take the elevator or the staircase to ascend to the top floor of the building.

-Location for Lunch, Coffee, and Poster Session
+Location for Coffee and the Poster Session

 Once you’re on the 4th floor (i.e., top floor) of the main building, opening the big wooden door will lead you to the foyer where lunch and coffee will be served, as well as where the poster session will take place.
 The actual Wilhelm Wundt Room is located to the end of the foyer.